Skip to main menu Skip to content Skip to footer

 What is specific phobia?

-Specific phobia is a mental health condition in which a child has an extreme and uncontrollable fear of something that is not actually dangerous.
+Specific phobia is a mental health condition in which a child has an extreme and uncontrollable fear of something that out of proportion to the actual danger.
 Common specific phobias include dogs, clowns, bugs, the dark and loud noises.
 Being around the thing they are afraid of or even thinking about it causes the child severe anxiety.
-These children are not anxious in general.
+These children are not always anxious in general.
 It’s just the thing they’re afraid of that upsets them.

 Adults and teenagers with specific phobia usually understand that their fears aren’t logical, but children often don’t understand that.
 They will put a lot of effort into avoiding the thing they’re afraid of, which can interfere with their daily lives.